bracesoftware/dpp/README.md

 - Options you can modify using `pragma::option` - [read here](dpp_options.md).
 - Importable packages and functions - [read here](dpp_packages.md).
 - Examples - [see here](dpp_example.md).

+### Worried about the latest updates?

+Just regularly check the [workflow runs](https://github.com/samp-api/dpp/actions)!
+Always select the latest workflow to download the latest build artifacts from.